How to Grow Tomatoes

 Square cages are one of 11 staking methods

-Suckers that arise from below the first flower cluster affect the strength of the main stem, so remove them by pinching them out, to improve plant health, vigour and fruit size.
+Suckers affect the strength of the main stem, so remove them by pinching them out, to improve plant health, vigour and fruit size.
+Make sure you remove the right ones!
 (See pages 34-35 for tips on the correct way to prune tomatoes.)
 Staking supports the vine and helps spread the canopy for even growth, good airflow and keeping the fruit off the soil.
 (See pages 28-35 for a comparison of 11 staking methods.)

 Tomato plants need consistent watering